 Ruby Slippers School: Adventure in the Caribbean* by Stacy Towle Morgan

 First in a series of books about homeschooled sisters, Hope and Annie.
 They travel to a different country, in every novel, and learn exciting new things.

 Wonder* by R J Palacio

-Ten year old August Pullman, was homeschooled for most of his life because he was born with a severe facial deformity and has spent a lot of time in hospital – he’s had 20 operations so far.
+Ten year old homeschooled August Pullman was born with a severe facial deformity.
+Hospital has taken up a lot of time: 20 operations so far.
 He’s now ready to attend school for the first time and try to be an ordinary schoolchild.
 Will his classmates see past his appearance?
 Can you ever fit in if you were born to stand out?

 The Homeschool Liberation League* by Lucy Frank

-Thirteen year old Katya is determined to skip high school for homeschool.
-She’s so done with middle school and has persuaded her parents to give home education a chance… but they are keen on structure and she really wants to unschool!
+Thirteen year old Katya’s determined to skip high school for homeschool.
+She’s so done with middle school!
+Katya persuaded her parents to give home education a chance… but they are keen on structure and she really wants to unschool!
 Katya forms the Homeschool Liberation League, with boyfriend Milo and a mysterious new friend, to help her parents understand the sort of education she wants – and maybe persuade grandpa that not all homeschoolers are hippies.

 This Girl Is Different* by J J Johnson

-Evie has been homeschooled all her life but is uber curious about high school.
+Homeschooled Evie is uber curious about high school.
 She decides to enrol for the senior year to find out what it’s all about – friendship, first love, and all the usual coming-of-age YA themes.